aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 #### Background

 AWS Lambda will run your code in response to events such as an HTTP request.
-In this step you'll build the core function that will process API requests from the web application to dispatch a rock.
+In this step you'll build the core function that will process API requests from the web application to dispatch a unicorn.
 In the next module you'll use Amazon API Gateway to create a RESTful API that will expose an HTTP endpoint that can be invoked from your users' browsers.
 You'll then connect the Lambda function you create in this step to that API in order to create a fully functional backend for your web application.

 #### High-Level Instructions

-Use the AWS Lambda console to create a new Lambda function called `RequestRock` that will process the API requests.
-Use the provided [requestRock.js](requestRock.js) example implementation for your function code.
+Use the AWS Lambda console to create a new Lambda function called `RequestUnicorn` that will process the API requests.
+Use the provided [requestUnicorn.js](requestUnicorn.js) example implementation for your function code.
 Just copy and paste from that file into the AWS Lambda console's editor.

-Make sure to configure your function to use the `MechRockLambda` IAM role you created in the previous section.
+Make sure to configure your function to use the `WildRydesLambda` IAM role you created in the previous section.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>